Office Timeline – free timeline maker

 1. Create a new file with Office Timeline.

-1. After installing the add-in, you’ll find the Office Timeline tab on the PowerPoint ribbon.
+a) After installing the add-in, you’ll find the Office Timeline tab on the PowerPoint ribbon.
 Click on New.

 This will open a template gallery where you can choose a style to use for your roadmap.

-2. Double-click on the template you prefer to select it and click Use Template in the preview window.
+b) Double-click on the template you prefer to select it and click Use Template in the preview window.
 For our example, we will use Product Strategy&Vision.

-Select ppt roadmap template in Office Timeline
+Create new roadmap in Office Timeline

 2. Enter your data into the Office Timeline wizard.